medic/chis-interoperability/readme.md

     f9986917f559   mongo:4.2                    "docker-entrypoint.s…"   4 hours ago      Up 30 minutes   27017/tcp                                                                                                                                                                 mongo-2
     18b17cf57d6b   mongo:4.2                    "docker-entrypoint.s…"   4 hours ago      Up 30 minutes   27017/tcp                                                                                                                                                                 mongo-3
     ```
-1. Set OpenHIM Console to use `cop.app.medicmobile.org` buy running this call: `docker exec -it openhim-console sh -c "sed -i 's/localhost/cop.app.medicmobile.org/g' config/default.json"`
 1. Visit [the heartbeat URL](https://cop.app.medicmobile.org:8080/heartbeat) and accept the self signed certificate.
 This is required for the next step as the console will fail to do a `POST` to the FHIR core unless the certificate is accepted first.
 1. You should now be to log in on the [FHIR admin console](https://cop.app.medicmobile.org:9001) with the defaulte username `root@openhim.org` and password `instant101`.
-You should now change the `root@openhim.org`  password as well as the [Client password](https://cop.app.medicmobile.org:9001/#!/clients) for the `test` client.
+Change the `root@openhim.org` password as well as the [Client password](https://cop.app.medicmobile.org:9001/#!/clients) for the `test` client.
+Create any additional logins that are needed.
 1. The `openhim-core` container seems to get "stuck" often.
 This causes all `http` requests to port `8080` to only respond with `404`s, thus breaking all integrations.

    The fix to this, for now, is to restart the `openhim-core` container every hour.
 Do this by creating a cronjob for the root user: